Stern-Lab/AccuNGS/docs/source/basecall.rst

 Run BLAST against the reference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This step performs mapping of the reads against the reference sequence, using `Blast (2.2+)`_.
-Consider the following parameters:
+This step requires the following parameters:

 ===================== ============== ================================
 Parameter name        Type           Description